gtamilse/ansible-lab/TECDEV-4500-lab-guide.md

 cisco@ansible-controller:~$
 ```
+Note: # All parameters can be overridden in ansible-playbook or with command line flags.
+Ansible will read ANSIBLE_CONFIG,
+ansible.cfg in the current working directory, .ansible.cfg in the home directory or /etc/ansible/ansible.cfg, whichever it
+finds first

 ### 1.1.3 Inventory file
 - Inventory file is preconfigured for you.
 We added your router IP addresses in two groups: IOS and XR.